Haselnussbomber/HaselTweaks/README.md

 Prevents the screen from going into standby.
 Alternatively one can use [PowerToys Awake](https://docs.microsoft.com/windows/powertoys/).

+### Lock Window Position

+Lock window positions so they can't move.

 ### Material Allocation

 Always opens the Island Sanctuarys "Material Allocation" window on the "Current & Next Season" tab.